Wills, Probate and Trusts

 We have an experienced Wills and Probate Department staffed by skilled solicitors who give clear and detailed advice on the personal affairs of our clients.
 Our solicitor’s specialist knowledge and experience of the overall probate process can assist family members and friends with having to undertake complicated legal work at what is already a distressing time.

-- Expertise – Our staff have experience in Will Writing, Estate Management, Lasting Power of Attorney, Trusts, Living Wills and Deputyship / Court of Protection
+- Expertise – Our staff have experience in Will Writing, Estate Management, Lasting Power of Attorney, Trusts and Deputyship / Court of Protection

 - Clear Answers – We keep you informed and reduce all the jargon